NikitaP2001/hep-score-energy/README.md

 https://gitlab.cern.ch/hep-benchmarks/hep-workloads).
-However, any benchmark containers stored in a Docker/Singularity registry, or filesystem directory, which conform to the HEP Workloads' naming conventions and output JSON schema, are potentially usable.
+However, any benchmark containers stored in a Docker/Singularity registry, or filesystem directory, which conform to the HEP Workloads' output JSON schema, are potentially usable.
 Both Singularity and Docker are supported for container execution.
 By default, if no configuration is passed to HEPscore, the "HEPscore2X" benchmark is run.

 ## HEPscore2X Benchmark